 CMAF vs WebRTC

-In Other words low latency vs ultra low latency.
+In Other words low latency vs ultra-low latency.
 Ant Media Server right now supports both LL(CMAF) and ULL(WebRTC).
 Here is some basic information about these technologies.
-CMAF provides low latency(3-5 secs) in live streaming, on the other hand, WebRTC provides Ultra Low Latency(0.5 secs) in live streaming.
+CMAF provides low latency(3-5 secs) in live streaming, on the other hand, WebRTC provides Ultra-Low Latency(0.5 secs) in live streaming.
 Then which one is good for your low latency streaming project, CMAF streaming or WebRTC streaming?
+Let’s lean-rn more about WebRTC.

-Both technologies have advantages and disadvantages.
-We talked enough about CMAF.
-You can learn more about WebRTC with this link.
-You can pick the correct one according to your use case.
+Every technology has advantages and disadvantages.
+We talked enough about CMAF and you can learn more about WebRTC with this link.
+You can pick the right one according to your use case.
 CMAF is good if there is no interactivity between broadcasters and viewers.
 It’s easier to scale with CMAF with CDNs.
 It’s not much affected by instant network fluctuations because latency is about 3-5 seconds.
-On the other hand, it’s good to use WebRTC if there is interactivity between broadcasters and viewers.
+On the other hand, HLS is good if you don’t care about latency but stream quality.
+It’s good to use WebRTC if there is interactivity between broadcasters and viewers.
 You need to manage the edge WebRTC servers to scale.
 It’s affected by instant network fluctuations(jitter, congestion) because it’s about 0.5 secs latency.

 We wanted to present to you a detailed article.
 We hope it was useful for you.
 We are always at your side for any questions you may have.
 You can reach us at contact[at]antmedia.io.